Reapit in Australia & New Zealand

 I’m not the ABR - what should I do?

 Identify your ABR (i.e. the person who manages your business' ABN) and direct them to Step 1 of this guide.
-They must complete the ACMA Assist setup before anything else can happen.
+They will recieve the communication from ACMA to set up ACMA Assist.

 Can the ABR contact delegate approvals?